alex-kontcur/files-index/README.md

 Short description of the architecture.

-Libary for files indesixing implemented on Java 7.
+Library for files indexing implemented on Java 7.
 The main services are IndexService, FilesHolder, SearchService, LexemeFrameManager, SpecFrameManager.
 The index is organized into two complementary approaches: inverted index on lexems and binary trees for special symbols, which are excluded from analyzed text before lexems analysis.
 The Guice framework is used for DI.